 Red dice are swingy and versatile.
 They have the sole double-hit face (12.5%), an accuracy icon (12.5%), two hits (25%), two criticals (25%) and two blanks (25%).
 They have a habit of giving you absolutely nothing, or something you desperately need (a double-hit or critical).
 They average 0.75 damage vs. ships and 0.5 damage vs. squadrons, but much of that average damage is bound up in an inconsistent double-hit.
 They can swing wildly between a crucial two damage against squadrons or absolutely nothing.
 Red dice are well-represented in ship batteries, and are a mainstay of ship-to-ship combat.

-Red dice ship attacks can be made anywhere between close and long range, which is their primary strength in ship batteries.
+Red dice ship attacks can be made anywhere from close to long range, which is their primary strength in ship batteries.
 If you’re initiating a ship attack, your red dice are in range.
 They’re seldom exactly what you need, but at least they always show up.
 Red dice are strongly associated with ship turbolasers – the basic warship weapon in Star Wars.
 Turbolaser upgrades include benefits like return-fire, dice control, bonus critical damage, and defence mitigation.
-They are nothing if not ubiquitous and diverse.
+They are nothing if not diverse.